nqeast/nfl_viz/README.md

-# NFL Team Rank Progression Visualization
+# NFL Team Passing Yards Rank Progression Visualization

 An example **Dash application** visualizing the rank progression of NFL teams based on their total passing yards from 2016 to 2024.
 This project demonstrates interactive data visualization using Python, Dash, and Plotly.